 All materials have a hidden rucksack of waste, plastic included.
 Many are familiar with the sight of marine creatures covered in an oil spill slick.
 This is an extreme example of the impact of plastic but a very real one.

 With the recent awareness there has been much discussion around replacing plastic in packaging.
-Also in single use products, however we must exercise caution in considering which materials we use.
+However we must exercise caution in considering which materials we use.
 For instance the ‘Hidden Rucksack’ of paper is three times that of plastic.
 So, while it is better for our oceans, it may not be better for our forests.
 We need both (each provide 50% the oxygen in the air we breathe) and so paper may not be a viable replacement.
 Bamboo could possibly be a good option as it has a high regrowth rate and therefore can be sourced sustainably.
 I would love to report that there was a simple solution to the plastic crisis.
 However, the reality is that we are going to have to look at each product, the materials in it and how it can be redesigned.
 By doing this hopefully we can find solutions that use sustainable materials or businesses that operate a circular closed loop recycling system.

 In my opinion, reducing all packaging and getting rid of all unnecessary packaging is the best solution.
 In the instances where packaging is needed, we need to look for reusable and sustainable materials when all things are considered, including the hidden rucksack.